Mammad900/Auto-AutoRun/README.md

 5. Change the label of the CD/DVD because it will be root node-s name and Auto-AutoRun window title.
 6. Copy the contents of the root node into the root folder (not the folder itself)
 7. Now your app CD/DVD is ready!
 (Test it before publishing)

+   The CD's folder tree should look like this:

+   - autorun.exe
+   - MarkDownSharp.dll
+   - Icon.ico
+   - autorun.inf
+   - \<root nodes\>